 - What to Wear in Japan in Spring – March, April and May.
-Clothes to wear in Spring include trans seasonal options, as the weather is changeable and may be cooler in the evening.
+Clothes to wear in Japan in Springtime include trans seasonal options, as the weather is changeable and may be cooler in the evening.
 If you are travelling in the mountain areas plan for the weather to be cooler.

 - What to Wear in Japan in Summer – June, July and August.
 Clothes to wear in Summer include lightweight and cool clothes, with extra rain gear for the first half of Summer.

 - What to Wear in Japan in Autumn – September, October and November.
 Clothes to wear in Autumn include trans seasonal clothes, with extra rain gear for the first half of Autumn.

 - What to Wear in Japan in Winter – December, January and February.
-Clothes to wear in winter include winter clothing with coats, boots, beanies, scarves and gloves.
+Clothes to wear for a Japan winter trip include clothing with coats, boots, beanies, scarves and gloves.
 If you are planing to go skiing or snow boarding then you will also need to pack your ski clothing and apres ski gear.

 Ensure that you pack well worn in and comfortable footwear for your visit to Japan.
 For mostly urban adventures a good pair of sports shoes or other walking shoes will suffice.

 If you will be hiking along trails or in the snow then ensure that you have a better quality and waterproof hiking shoe option.

 Be aware that in Japanese accommodation that you will be expected to remove your shoes before you enter and wear the provided slippers inside.